Sask. police warning about 'classic' fake gold scam | CBC News

-'You think you doing a good deed': Sask. police warning about 'classic' fake gold scam
+'You think you are doing a good deed': Sask. police warning about 'classic' fake gold scam

 Scammers reported in Saskatoon, Battlefords